mabdullah22/Awesome-Defi-Sec/README.md

 # Awesome-Defi-Sec

-This is a compilation of all the Awesome Material for Defi Security.
+This will be a compilation of all the Awesome Material for Defi Security.
 It will be compiled overtime and feedbacks are appreciated.